 When talking about the first supersonic airliner in the USSR, everyone remembers the Tu-144.
 But long before it, back in the late 1950s, the Ilyushin bureau was already developing the Il-66—a passenger aircraft that aimed for the title of the first supersonic airliner not only in the USSR but in the world.

 Back then, in 1959, the Il-66 project seemed more than realistic.
-Engineers estimated that the aircraft could carry up to 100 passengers over a distance of 8,000 km at a speed of about 3,000 km/h.
+Engineers estimated that the aircraft would be able to carry up to 100 passengers over a distance of 8,000 km at a speed of about 3,000 km/h.
 For the late 50s, this looked like science fiction.

 Ilyushin's Ambitious Plan

-In the spring of 1960, Sergei Ilyushin presented the project to the USSR government and stated that testing would begin as early as 1965.
+In the spring of 1960, Sergei Ilyushin presented the project to the government of the USSR and stated that testing would begin as early as 1965.
 His bureau relied on the experience gained in creating missiles and jet airliners.

-However, it soon became clear that the country's production capabilities lagged behind the engineering ideas.
-The implementation of the Il-66 lacked new heat-resistant materials, lightweight aluminum alloys, and, most importantly, engines that existed only on paper.
+However, it soon became clear that the country's production capabilities were lagging behind the engineering ideas.
+The Il-66 lacked new heat-resistant materials, lightweight aluminum alloys, and, most importantly, engines that existed only on paper.

 By 1962, the project had stalled in the form of engineering drawings—building the aircraft turned out to be physically impossible.